superstar54/x3dase/README.md

 # x3dase
-X3D for  Atomic Simulation Environment

-Python module for drawing and rendering ASE (Atomic Simulation Environment) atoms and molecules objects using X3DOM.
+Python module for drawing and rendering atoms and molecules objects using X3DOM.
+X3dase can be used as a viewer for the molecule structure in the Jupyter notebook.

-For the introduction of ASE , please visit https://wiki.fysik.dtu.dk/ase/index.html
+Functions:
 * Support all file-formats using by ASE, including cif, xyz, cube, pdb, json, VASP-out and so on.
 * Ball & stick
+* Space filling
 * Polyhedral
+* Isosurface
+* Show element and index

+For the introduction of ASE , please visit https://wiki.fysik.dtu.dk/ase/index.html

 ### Author